Demonstration-Enhanced Adaptable Multi-Objective Robot Navigation: Conclusion

 \section{Conclusion}

-In summary, we introduced an innovative framework combining multi-objective reinforcement learning~(MORL) with demonstration-based learning for adaptive, personalized robot navigation in human environments.
-Our approach successfully modulates the conflicting objectives of distance keeping, navigational efficiency, and demonstration reflection without retraining.
+In summary, we introduced an innovative framework fusing multi-objective reinforcement learning~(MORL) with demonstration-based learning for adaptable, personalized robot navigation around a user with changing preferences.
+Our approach successfully modulates the conflicting objectives of demonstration data reflection, distance keeping, and navigational efficiency without retraining.
 To achieve this, we distill demonstration data into a reward model that shapes the agent's trajectories during navigation with variable strength.
-In various qualitative and quantitative experiments, we demonstrated the adaption capability to varying preferences.
-Finally, we successfully deployed the agent on two real robots, showing both a sim-to-real and a robot-to-robot transfer.
+In various qualitative and quantitative experiments, we demonstrated the adaptability to varying preferences and scenarios.
+Finally, we successfully deployed the learned agent on two real robots.

-While the amount of demonstration-reflection can be modulated, a limitation of our approach is the inability to alter the demonstration data itself without retraining.
-This poses an interesting avenue for future research.

-We believe that designing robot policies in a multi-objective, therefore tuneable manner is a step forward in developing robots capable of seamlessly integrating into human-centric spaces.
+By accepting an externally controlled preference vector, the approach enables structured adaptation to changing user needs with a clear protocol for preference representation.
+Future research could focus on deriving such vectors from human feedback using a dedicated context-aware preference prediction agent.